Skip to main content

 VERY LOW AVAILABILITY

-Kosher food extremely rare with minimal Jewish community.
-No kosher restaurants or certification.
-Chabad Taiwan (Taipei) provides limited kosher services for Jewish residents and travelers.
+Kosher food is very hard to find, with only a small Jewish community and no kosher restaurants or certification.
+Chabad Taiwan in Taipei offers limited kosher services for Jewish residents and travelers.

 Common Allergens